haevg-rz/go-updater/README.md

 - Updating of external assets (with optional compression) :floppy_disk:
 - Support of different asset version (like windows, linux) :apple: :lemon:
 - Only a :earth_africa: CDN or :computer: FileShare is needed
+- Delegate to check if update is allowed or skipped :question:
+- Automatic updating :clock2:

 under development

-- Automatic updating :clock2:
 - every asset is signed with Ed25519 :lock:

-to be implemented

-- Delegate to check if update is allowed or skipped :question:

 **Upload Tool** (to be implemented)